 |Selected financial results|| Three

-For the three month period ended May 31, 2013, we reported a net loss of $5.9 million (or $0.11 basic and diluted loss per common share), a reduction from the net loss of $9.8 million for the corresponding period in 2012 (or $0.21 based and diluted loss per common share).
-The significant reduction in expenses from 2012 is a charge of $2.0 million in stock-based compensation in 2013 compared to $5.5 million in 2012.
-The expense in 2012 had a significant impact on the second quarter results due to the public listing during the period.
-Prior to April 30, 2012, no expense was recognized as we were not yet public.
+For the three month period ended May 31, 2014, we reported a net loss of $2.1 million (or $0.04 basic and diluted loss per common share), a reduction from the net loss of $5.9 million for the corresponding period in 2013 (or $0.11 basic and diluted loss per common share).
+The significant reduction in expenses is related to the timing of field program start-up in 2014.
+In 2013, we incurred $2.2 million in mineral property expenses as our field season began in early May.
+In 2014, our field program is expected to begin in July resulting in minimal charges during the second quarter relating to field activities.
+The other significant reduction in expenses is from a charge of $2.0 million in stock-based compensation in 2013 compared to $0.1 million in 2014.
+No stock-based compensation grants have occurred in 2014 resulting in minimal expense from previously granted options and units being recorded in the current reporting period.

 Liquidity and Capital Resources

-NovaCopper Inc. is a base metals exploration company focused on exploring and developing the Ambler mining district in Alaska.
+NovaCopper Inc. is a base metals exploration company focused on exploring and developing the Ambler mining district located in northwestern Alaska.
 It is one of the richest and most-prospective known copper-dominant districts located in one of the safest geopolitical jurisdictions in the world.
-It hosts world-class VMS deposits that contain copper, zinc, lead, gold and silver, and carbonate replacement deposits which have been found to host high-grade copper mineralization.
+It hosts world-class polymetallic VMS deposits that contain copper, zinc, lead, gold and silver, and carbonate replacement deposits which have been found to host high-grade copper mineralization.
 Exploration efforts have been focused on two deposits in the Ambler district - the Arctic VMS deposit and the Bornite carbonate replacement deposit.
-Both projects are located within NovaCopper's land package that spans approximately 143,000 hectares.
-NovaCopper has formed a partnership with NANA Regional Corporation, Inc., an Alaskan Native Corporation that provides a framework for the exploration and potential development of the Ambler mining district in cooperation with the local communities.
+Both deposits are located within NovaCopper's land package that spans approximately 143,000 hectares.
+NovaCopper has an agreement with NANA Regional Corporation, Inc., an Alaskan Native Corporation that provides a framework for the exploration and potential development of the Ambler mining district in cooperation with local communities.
 Our vision is to develop the Ambler mining district into a premier North American copper producer.

 More information on the Company, its properties and its management team is available on the Company's website at www.novacopper.com.